WVCW (FM): History

 On January 31, 1957, WJBR signed on as a stand-alone FM station, with no AM counterpart.
 It was founded by a father and son team, John B. Reynolds Sr. and John B. Reynolds Jr. The call sign was based on the founders' initials.
 John Sr. began the radio station because his son was "a strong believer in the future of FM".
 The station originally broadcast a classical and light music format.
 WJBR's format eventually evolved into beautiful music and the station was branded as JBR 100.
 It used the slogan "Just Beautiful Radio".

 In 1976, the Reynolds family acquired another Wilmington radio station, WTUX, to combine with WJBR.
 WTUX was a 1,000 watt daytimer, carrying a middle of the road music format.
 In 1978, WJBR's call sign was changed to WJBR-FM.
 WTUX's call sign was then switched to WJBR, and the format flipped to beautiful music, to give WJBR listeners the choice of hearing the station on AM or FM.
 Over time, the station's power was increased to 2,500 watts in the daytime and nighttime service was added at 32 watts.

 In the early 1980s, WJBR-AM-FM added more soft vocals to attract a younger audience.
 John B Reynolds Jr. sold WJBR-AM-FM in 1985 to CRB Broadcasting, which completed the transition from easy listening to an all-vocal soft adult contemporary sound.
 CRB changed its name to Commodore Media and was eventually purchased by Capstar Broadcasting.

 In March 2000, Capstar sold WJBR-FM to the NextMedia Group for $32.4 million.
 Capstar retained WJBR, and later merged into Clear Channel Communications, which was renamed iHeartMedia.
 The AM station is now a Fox Sports Radio station, WWTX, and remains owned by iHeartMedia.

 In February 2007, Beasley Broadcast Group acquired WJBR-FM from NextMedia for a reported $42 million.

 In August 2023, Beasley agreed to sell WJBR-FM to VCY America for $5 million, marking VCY's entrance into both the Philadelphia/Wilmington area.
 The final day for the on-air staff was October 4; two staffers, Justin Franiak and Eric Johnson, remained with Beasley in Philadelphia at WXTU and WMGK respectively.
-An automated version of WJBR-FM's programming would continue on the station's website and the second HD Radio channel of WBEN-FM in Philadelphia; Beasley also moved the WJBR call sign to an AM radio station in Seffner–Tampa, Florida, while VCY America relaunched 99.5 as WVCW, a call sign that took effect on October 7.
+An automated version of WJBR-FM's programming would continue on the station's website and the second HD Radio channel of WBEN-FM in Philadelphia until the end of 2025.
+Beasley also moved the WJBR call sign to an AM radio station in Seffner–Tampa, Florida, while VCY America relaunched 99.5 as WVCW, a call sign that took effect on October 7.